iamarunbrahma/iamarunbrahma.github.io/README.md

 # About Me

 Hi!
-I am a Senior Machine Learning Engineer at Citi, building AI-enabled products for finance using large language models (LLMs) and advanced NLP techniques.
+I am a Lead Machine Learning Engineer at Citi, building AI-enabled products for finance using large language models (LLMs) and advanced NLP techniques.
-I have more than 7 years of work experience in Data Science and Machine Learning.
+I have more than 8 years of work experience in Data Science and Machine Learning.
 I have collaborated with few startups such as [Wellma Health](https://www.wellmahealth.com/) and AltGAN in developing Generative AI applications using retrieval augmented generation (RAG).

 I have done few open-source contributions at [GitHub](https://github.com/iamarunbrahma).
 My current interest lies in LLM fine-tuning, reasoning, alignment of LLMs, and RAG applications.